 In normal trigger mode the LEVEL control will move the trigger symbol anywhere.
-In automatic peak triggering mode (automatic trigger (AUTO) in combination with AC trigger coupling), the level can only be selected between the signal's peak values; without signal the trigger symbol can not be moved.
+In automatic peak to peak detection mode, the level can only be selected between the signal's peak values.
 The movement of the trigger symbol is vertical only.
 The range of this symbol is limited so that it will not overwrite other readout information.
 As soon as the trigger symbol leaves the graticule its form will change, this change indicates in which direction the trigger symbol left the graticule.